ryancdickson/staging/docs/BR.md

 CAs MAY immediately retry Multi-Perspective Issuance Corroboration using the same validation method or an alternative method (e.g., a CA can immediately retry validation using "Email to DNS TXT Contact" if "Agreed-Upon Change to Website - ACME" does not corroborate the outcome of Multi-Perspective Issuance Corroboration).
 When retrying Multi-Perspective Issuance Corroboration, CAs MUST NOT rely on corroborations from previous attempts.
 There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.

 The "Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
 Network Perspectives are considered distinct when the straight-line distance between the two States, Provinces, or Countries they reside in is at least 500 km.
-Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective.
+Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.

 Table: Quorum Requirements